-The 2016 Index uses a normalization method to convert each measure to a standardized scale before combining measures into subdomain, domain, and overall composite measures of preparedness.
-Normalization improves the validity and reliability of rationale and user's guide for multitrait analysis program on the microcomputer.
-Behavioral Research Methods 1990;22(2):167-75.

-composite measures by placing component measures on a uniform scale before combining them.
+The 2017 Index uses a normalization method to convert each measure to a standardized scale before combining measures into subdomain, domain, and overall composite measures of preparedness.
+Normalization improves the validity and reliability of composite measures by placing component measures on a uniform scale before combining them.

 The 2013 and 2014 releases of the Index used a normalization methodology for continuous measures that expresses each value as a proportion of the maximum value observed for that measure, after trimming (Winsorizing) any maximum values that exceed 2.5 standard deviations of the measure.
 In many cases, this method of normalization distorts significantly the distribution of the original measure because it does not incorporate information on the measure's variance or range into the scaling.

 For the Index, this prior method of scaling has the additional, unintended effect of making dichotomous measures much more influential in the Index compared to continuous measures, because continuous measures are normalized to restricted ranges that are much less likely to contain values at or near zero.

-To prevent these distortions in scaling, the 2016 Index uses an alternative method of scaling that normalizes each measure to a common 0-1 range based on the full range of original data for all time periods from 2013 to 2015.
-This method, known as Min-Max scaling, calculates normalized values using a method that preserves the relationships among the original data values, as follows:
+To prevent these distortions in scaling, the 2017 Index uses an alternative method of scaling that normalizes each measure to a common 0-1 range based on the full range of original data for all time periods from 2013 to 2016.
+This method, known as Min- Max scaling, calculates normalized values using a method that preserves the relationships among the original data values, as follows: